RocketChat/Rocket.Chat/.github/CONTRIBUTING.md

 ## Setup

-Your development workstation needs to have at least 8GB or RAM to be able to build the Rocket.Chat's source code.
+Your development workstation needs to have at least 8GB RAM or more to be able to build the Rocket.Chat's source code.

 Rocket.Chat runs on top of [Meteor](https://www.meteor.com/).
 To run it on development mode you need to [install Meteor](https://www.meteor.com/install) and clone/download the Rocket.Chat's code, then just open the code folder and run:
 ```shell